sebaxakerhtc/Lenovo-ThinkPad-T470/README.md

 000000E0 = 3584MB
 FFFFFFFF = 4096MB
 ```
-**Undervolting the hackintoshed T470:**
+## Undervolting the CPU

 ![Screenshot 2022-11-20 at 4 55 01 PM](https://user-images.githubusercontent.com/69560584/202903425-7d8368f6-41a6-46c2-9930-2c26ad044bcb.png)

-- T470 is powerful and efficent but very hungry machine and makes noise too.. so its important to calm down him so he can be cool enough.. which is where we need to undervolt the machine.
-Undervolting is safe than overclocking just that if you undervolt too much and your machine hangs up so know the limits and know where to hold him live!
+The Lenovo ThinkPad T470 is a very powerful and efficent piece of hardware.
+However, it is also considered to be somewhat power hungry meaning the fans could rev up under full load. so its important to calm down him so he can be cool enough.. which is where we need to undervolt the machine.
+Undervolting is safer than overclocking.
+If you undervolt the CPU too much, your system will most likely become bricked.
 - Go to recovery and open terminal, now follow the below instructions..
 - type now :
 ```